What Are We Doing Here? Five Answers (+ Mine)

 Whole.

-In Jungian terms, that means: facing your shadow, integrating the parts of yourself that you’d rather disown, and gradually becoming more fully yourself.
-Less mask.
-More essence.
+In Jungian terms, that means facing your shadow, integrating the parts of yourself you’d rather not admit to, and gradually becoming more fully yourself.
+Less pretending you’re enlightened.
+And more admitting you get annoyed when someone takes the last good parking spot.

 As he put it, “The privilege of a lifetime is to become who you truly are.”